-The mean mercury and PCB concentrations in Common Carp from Legg Lake were 8 and 99 ppb, respectively.
-OEHHA recommends a maximum of one serving a week of Common Carp for both the sensitive population (women 18 to 45 years and children 1 to 17 years) and the general population (women 46 years and older, and men 18 years and older), based on PCBs.
+The mean mercury concentration in Common Carp from Coyote Lake was 340 ppb.
+OEHHA recommends a maximum of one serving a week of Common Carp for the sensitive population (women 18 to 49 years and children 1 to 17 years), and a maximum of two servings a week for the general population (women 50 years and older, and men 18 years and older).

-SUNFISH SPECIES (BLUEGILL, REDEAR SUNFISH)
+SUNFISH SPECIES (BLUEGILL)

-The mean mercury concentrations in sunfish species from Legg Lake was 19 ppb.
-Mercury concentrations in Bluegill and Redear sunfish were 27 and 12 ppb, respectively.
-Based on the concentration of mercury in these sunfish species, OEHHA recommends a maximum of seven servings a week of sunfish species for both the sensitive population (women 18 to 45 years and children 1 to 17 years) and the general population (women 46 years and older, and men 18 years and older).
-PCBs were not analyzed in sunfish species.
+The mean mercury concentration in Bluegill from Coyote Lake was 202 ppb.
+OEHHA recommends a maximum of one serving a week of sunfish species for the sensitive population (women 18 to 49 years and children 1 to 17 years), and a maximum of three servings a week for the general population (women 50 years and older, and men 18 years and older).

 OEHHA has evaluated mercury concentrations in sunfish species in many water bodies in California and has found a similar range of mercury concentrations when two or more of these species were caught from the same water body.
-Therefore, OEHHA extends the consumption advice for sunfish species (Bluegill, Redear Sunfish) to other sunfish species, including Green Sunfish and Pumpkinseed.
+Therefore, OEHHA extends the consumption advice for Bluegill to other sunfish species, including Green Sunfish, Pumpkinseed, and Redear Sunfish.